vectorch-ai/ScaleLLM/README.md

 - `HF_MODEL_ID` specifies which Hugging Face model you want to run.
 - `HF_MODEL_REVISION` specifies which Hugging Face model revision you want to run.
 By default, it is set to `"main"`.
 - `DEVICE` specifies the device on which this model should run.
 By default, it is set to `"auto"`, using all available GPUs.
-You can also specify a specific GPU by using `"cuda:0"`, or use CPU by using `"cpu"`.
+You can also specify specific GPUs by using `"cuda:0,cuda:1"`, or use CPU by using `"cpu"`.
 - `HF_MODEL_ALLOW_PATTERN` specifies which types of files are allowed to be downloaded.
 By default, it will be configured automatically based on tensor type.
 Only use this option if the default configuration is not working for you.
 - `HUGGING_FACE_HUB_TOKEN` specifies the token from [huggingface](https://huggingface.co/settings/tokens) for gated models.